DMHAS Deaf, Hard of Hearing or Deafblind Programs and Services (DHOH)

 DMHAS Funded Providers

-DMHAS provides funding to over one hundred Connecticut mental health and substance use disorder treatment providers.
-DMHAS contracts with these providers are overseen by DMHAS state-operated Local Mental Health Authorities or by divisions within the DMHAS Office of the Commissioner.
+DMHAS funded providers are responsible for complying with the ADA.
+DMHAS contracts with funded providers are overseen by DMHAS state-operated Local Mental Health Authorities or divisions within the DMHAS Office of the Commissioner.

 - DMHAS Divisions and Offices